A-kly/School-Vault/PSYCH 258/Topic 12 - Reasoning & Decision Making.md

 	- e.g., weaker tournament chess players believe they can beat someone with the same skill level more than two-thirds of the time (Chabris et al., 2014)

 - causes:
 	- people unaware their knowledge is based on unreliable information
-- ------ effect: difficulty in recalling information
+	- ==memory== effect: difficulty in recalling information
 	- includes confirmation bias

 **Hindsight Bias** (Fischhoff & Beyth, 1975)